Aging changes in the kidneys and bladder

 Aging Changes and Their Effects on the Kidneys and Bladder

 As you age, your kidneys and bladder change.
-This can affect their functions.
+This can affect their function.

 - Number of filtering units (nephrons) decreases.
 Nephrons filter waste material from the blood.